michaelulm/web-service-development/testing/rest/README.md

-# REST testing
+# REST testing with JEST and SuperTest

-In this exercise, we will test our REST-Service.
+In this exercise, we will test our REST-Service code-based.
 The service is more or less the same as from the initial [REST exercise](../../nodejs/rest/).

 We just have removed the SQLite Database and add instead a simple "in memory" replacement.